 New Europeans is committed to raising awareness about the EU Settlement Scheme within different European communities in the UK.

 We can assist individuals with reduced access to the internet and social media, including senior citizens and people with disabilities.

-We welcome contact from individuals who often face discrimination, such as members of the Somali or Roma communities living in the UK who are EU27citizens.
+We welcome contact from individuals who often face discrimination, such as members of the Somali or Roma communities living in the UK who are EU citizens.

 We support vulnerable individuals through the EUSS process including victims of domestic abuse and human trafficking.

-We are also providing one to one support to those wishing to apply through our application workshops, where we practically help people in the application process.
+We are also providing one to one support to those wishing to apply through our workshops, where we practically help people in their application process.

 Keep an eye out on our website,our Facebook page and our Twitter feed for a session near you!